tucats/gopackages/expressions/README.md

 # Expressions

-This part of the package handles interpreting arbitrary expressions written as text in a string value.
-The expression is evaluated using the common rules for precedence and syntax of most common languages.
+This part of the package handles compilation and evaluation of arbitrary expressions written as text in a string value.
+The expression is evaluated using the rules for precedence and syntax of most common languages.

 ## Overview

 The expression handler supports values of type int, float64, bool, and string.
 The evaluator provides automatic type conversion where ever possible.
 The expression evaluator can also access values stored in symbols, which are passed in as a map[string]interface{} object to the evaluator.
 Additionally, built-in and caller-supplied functions can be declared in the symbol table as well.
 Functions accept arbitrary numbers of arguments of any type, and then operate on them, performing type coercions as needed.

 Here is a simple example of using the expression handler: